Cozhee/auth-api/README.md

 ### Author: Cody Davis

 ### Problem Domain
 Setting up a basic express server to configure heroku deployment and to create tests for basic routes.
 Implemented with sequelize.
 Set up encryption and the use of jsonwebtokens.
+Set up protected routes that will check a users permissions and capabilities before they are allowed to enter a route.

 ### Links and Resources
 - [Github](https://github.com/Cozhee/auth-api/pulls)